-Immunological and serological studies show that most people develop only mild or moderate symptoms when infected with the new coronavirus, while some people may experience a more pronounced or critical course of the disease (read more).
+Clinical and serological studies have shown that most people develop only mild or moderate symptoms when infected with the new coronavirus, while some people may experience a more pronounced or critical course of the disease (read more).

 Note: Patients are asked to consult a doctor.

 - Quercetin (500mg to 1000mg per day)